Code-Institute-Submissions/legendary-palatinate/README.md

 **Colours**

-**Fonts**
+### Fonts

-I used [Fontjoy](https://fontjoy.com/) to find suitable pairings of Google-Fonts.
+Google-Fonts:

-- _UnifrakturMaguntia_ - only for the page-titles.
+- _UnifrakturMaguntia_ - Only used for the page-titles.
 It gives the site a sense of old European history and folklore.
-- _Cormorant Infant_ for introductory text and headings, to ensure readability while maintaing the historical feel of UnifrakturMaguntia.
+- _Cormorant Infant_ - Applied for introductory text and headings, to ensure readability while maintaing the historical feel of UnifrakturMaguntia.
-- _Pridi_ - for body text, as a legible contrast, providing a balance between decorative and functional elements.
+- _Pridi_ - Used for body text, as a legible contrast, providing a balance between decorative and functional elements.

 ### User Stories